-I think every Firefly fan will agree with me that it was a travesty that the show got canceled after only fourteen episodes, when it was a genuinely good show.
-Anyway, that’s enough of talking about the show, today I’m going to be looking at some of the toys that I found under the bed earlier whilst looking for footwear that will allow me to walk about outside without getting my socks soaked due to the massive amounts of snow that has descended over the past few days.
+I think every Firefly fan will agree with me that it was a travesty that Firefly got axed after only fourteen episodes, when it was a genuinely well written and enjoyable show.
+Regardless, today I’m going to be looking at some of the toys that I found under the bed earlier whilst looking for footwear that will allow me to walk about outside without getting my socks soaked due to the massive amount of snow that has descended over the past few days.

 There they are!
 That’s the gang, well at least the ones that actually got manufactured as Shepherd Book, Inara, Simon and River were probably going to be released as a second wave.
 I don’t think the line sold too well, which is a damn shame as I’m still wanting for those other characters as well as a Serenity playset, in a similar style to the Kenner Millennium Falcon.
 But as Funko no longer make ReAction figures, it seems about as likely as a second TV series of Firefly being commissioned, so I’m probably going to be waiting a while.

 None of the characters faces look particularly accurate to how they look onscreen, but I’m guessing that accuracy isn’t that important with these figures, which are supposed to be like the Kenner Star Wars figures of the ’70s and ’80s, a simple style that does a good enough job of representing the character that they are supposed to be.
 As such Mal doesn’t look much like actor Nathan Fillion, but it doesn’t really matter, y’ know?
 The outfit makes it look enough like Mal on this figure.
 All of the ReAction figures feature just five points of articulation, like the old Star Wars figures, which suits me fine.
 The one thing I dislike about this figure is that it’s lacking the trademark coat that Mal is known for.
 That was a San Diego Comic Con exclusive.